aulakhsahib/os-midterm/midterm.md

 1. Create the `index.html` File

-    * Create a directory for your project name it what you like.
+    * Create a directory for your project, name it what you like.
 In this case I am using `simple-web-server`.
     * Inside this directory, create a file named `index.html` with the following content:

         ```html